Other / mixed grade configuration · Sunny Isles Beach, FL

 How many students attend Norman S. Edelcup/Sunny Isles Beach K-8?

 Norman S. Edelcup/Sunny Isles Beach K-8 has 1,729 students enrolled.
-It is a other school in SUNNY ISLES BEACH, FL.
+It is a public school in Sunny Isles Beach, FL.

 What is the student-teacher ratio at Norman S. Edelcup/Sunny Isles Beach K-8?